-Compensation outcomes for 2016 reflected the Company's strong performance which exceeded peer averages during the year and subsequently included cash and equity awards that were generally above targeted performance levels as determined under the Company's executive incentive plans.
+Compensation outcomes for 2017 reflected the Company's strong performance, which exceeded peer averages during the year, and subsequently included cash and equity awards that were generally above targeted performance levels as determined under the Company's executive incentive plans.

-- Salaries: Salaries were set in 2016 based in part upon recommendations from an independent outside compensation consultant, McLagan Partners, Inc. ("McLagan"), an Aon Hewitt company. - Cash Incentives: The Company performed above targeted performance levels in 2016 and achieved its performance triggers relating to capital and asset quality.
-The Company's target ROATCE was 12% and its actual performance ROATCE was 14.8%.
-By comparison, the regional peer group's ROATCE in 2016 was 11.8%.
+- Salaries: Salaries were set in 2017 based in part upon recommendations from an independent outside compensation consultant, McLagan Partners, Inc. ("McLagan"), an Aon Hewitt company. - Cash Incentives: The Company performed above targeted performance levels in 2017 and achieved its performance triggers relating to capital and asset quality.
+The Company's target ROATCE was 12% and its actual performance ROATCE was 14.8% (excluding the impact of revaluing the Company's net deferred tax assets).
+By comparison, the regional peer group's ROATCE in 2017 was 11.7%.
 As a result, executives received cash incentives above the targeted payout levels.
-Awards were 138-154% of targeted payout levels. - Long-Term Incentives: The Company granted restricted stock and stock options in early 2016 based on Company and executive performance in 2015.
+Awards to executives were 135-143% of targeted payout levels. - Long-Term Incentives: The Company granted restricted stock and stock options in early 2017 based on Company and executive performance in 2016.
 Awards values were determined based on both formalized performance goals and the Board's subjective assessment of Company and individual performance.
-Based on these factors, executives received equity equal to 94-134% of targeted payout levels.
+Based on these factors, executives received equity awards equal to 120-182% of targeted payout levels.